 Once you get the hang of it, an applied i-cord is really simple and you will appreciate how it finishes the edges of your knitted works.

-You could easily skip the crochet hooks altogether and add an applied i-cord to the edge of any of these knitted washcloths:
+You could easily skip the crochet hooks altogether and add an applied i-cord to the edge of any of the other knitted washcloths on my site.

 If you’re looking to start a new project and can’t find what you need, Michaels will have supplies for most every knitting or crafting need under the sun.
 You can order online here and have it shipped or you can pick it up at your convenience.